Updated:

 The

-aim of the EU-ETS Directives is to reduce greenhouse
+aim of the EU-ETS Directive is to reduce greenhouse

 gas emissions in

-a cost-efficient way, with introduction of greenhouse gas
+a cost-efficient way, with the introduction of a greenhouse

-All greenhouse gas emitters in EU that are covered by the EU-ETS must
+All greenhouse gas emitters in the EU that are covered by the EU-ETS must

 have enough greenhouse gas "allowances" to be allowed to emit their